How to Buy ETFs on DEGIRO

 Before confirming, DEGIRO shows an order summary: ETF name and ISIN, exchange, number of shares, limit price, estimated total, and the transaction fee.
 Check this carefully — on the same ISIN, the fee shown in the summary is the authoritative number for that specific listing and venue.

 Double-check the exchange and currency match your intention.
 On mobile, review the confirmation screen before tapping Place Order.
 Click or tap Confirm.
 The order moves to the Orders tab and executes once the market reaches your limit price.
-For major ETFs on Xetra during market hours, this is typically seconds to a few minutes.
+How quickly that happens depends on where you set the limit relative to the current ask and on trading activity in that ETF at that moment — it is not guaranteed within any particular time, and the order may not fill at all.

 Once filled, the ETF appears in your Portfolio tab.